-Nkombe have a social side to their life and make a variety of vocalizations.
-They make communal dung-piles called middens (wildact.)
-Dominant bulls weigh between 2 and 4 tonne and go on speedy patrols to leave their smell in the middens. - Domestic animals need to avoid them altogether, being too slow on their feet to risk a close encounter.
+Nkombe have a social side to their lives and make a variety of vocalizations.
+Their communal dung-piles are called middens (wildact) and dominant bulls (weighing between 2 and 4 tonne) go on speedy patrols to leave their smell in them.
+Domestic animals need to avoid nkombe altogether, being too slow on their feet to risk a close encounter.

 Female nkombe also defend territory when grass is not abundant, and the youngsters stick together in small groups when hungry adults have chased them away (rhinoworlds.)

 As a formidable herbivore that defends well-marked territory, the nkombe must have been a problem for the first herdsmen on the Serengeti.
 It would not have shared pasture peacefully with their livestock.